spacedrone404/Meals-on-wheels-04/README.md

 * Advanced settings aimed at efficient administration of the operator prompt program
 * Convenient import of XLSX files into the database
 * Hotkey support for efficient work
+* Decoration of customer screens based on the time of year
+* On December 30, 31 and January 1, the restaurant employee interface displays New Year's decorations
 * An extensive section with technical assistance for the end user

 Project is written from scratch and is not based around any frameworks.
 Pure JavaScript and PHP for backend.